Pontificia Universidad Católica de Valparaíso, Valparaiso, Chile

 The Pontificia Universidad Católica de Valparaíso (PUCV) was established in 1928 in the city of Valparaiso in central Chile.
 Today, the university has nine faculties: Agricultural and Food Sciences, Architecture, Economics and Social Sciences, Engineering, Law, Natural Resource Sciences, Philosophy and Education, Sciences, and Theology, catering to around 14,000 undergraduate students.
 In addition, more than 1,000 graduate students are registered in one of the 15 Ph.D. or 45 Master’s programs.
 PUCV is ranked the fifth best of Chile’s 57 universities, granting around 2,000 degrees per year.

 In agreement with the CNRD, the school is responsible for editing the Journal of Natural Resources and Development [JNRD].
-This is an open access electronic journal which has published one peer-reviewed paper per year for the last four years and is seeking to be included in international scientific indexes.
+This is an open-access electronic journal that has published one peer-reviewed paper per year for the last four years and is seeking to be included in international scientific indexes.